A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities

-A top-down RNN model with Gated Recurrent Unites (GRUs)~\cite{cho2014properties} is shown in Figure \ref{subfig::cascade2}.
-Specifically, for each node $j$ with a post on a certain news report represented as a TF-IDF vector $\mathbf{p}_j$, its hidden state $\mathbf{h}_j$ is recursively determined by $\mathbf{p}_j$ itself and the hidden state of its parent node $\mathcal{P}(j)$, denoted as $\mathbf{h}_{\mathcal{P}(j)}$.
-Mathematically, $\mathbf{h}_j$ can be calculated by
+A top-down RvNN model with Gated Recurrent Units (GRUs) is shown in Fig.~\ref{subfig::cascade2}.
+Specifically, for each node $j$ with a post on a certain news report represented as a TF-IDF vector $\mathbf{x}_j$, its hidden state $\mathbf{h}_j$ is recursively determined by $\mathbf{x}_j$ and the hidden state of its parent node $\mathcal{P}(j)$, denoted as $\mathbf{h}_{\mathcal{P}(j)}$.
+Formally, $\mathbf{h}_j$ is derived using a standard GRU formulation: